aerospike/aerospike-backup-service/README.md

 The service is written in Go and wraps the [asbackup/asrestore](https://github.com/aerospike/aerospike-tools-backup) tools, built as shared libraries.

+Refer to the [REST API Specification](./docs/rest_api.md) page for information about service endpoints.

 ## Feature list

 - [x] Local backup storage